 In addition to flights, we can recommend fantastic accommodation, and help organise car hire, transfers, tours, or parking as you require.

-At 300 metres high and officially called Parque Metropolitano, Cerro San Cristobal is a must see on any Santiago itinerary.
-Those feeling active can hike or cycle to the summit, but a ride on then funicular provides the opportunity to stop off at points on the way up for a different perspective.
+At 300 metres high and officially called Parque Metropolitano, Cerro San Cristobal is a must-see on any Santiago itinerary.
+Those feeling active can hike or cycle to the summit, but a ride on the funicular provides the opportunity to stop off at points on the way up for a different perspective.

 The park contains the National Zoo, a Japanese Garden, and two public swimming pools, but the highlight is the view across the city from the base of the 22 metre white statue of the Virgin Mary.

-Known as the historical centre of Santiago, Plaza de Armas is a palm tree lined square in the centre of the city.
-Surrounded by stunning historical architecture the plaza is a shady place to listen to local musicians and view local artists works, or stroll around taking in the monuments that form a history of the city and country.
+Known as the historical centre of Santiago, Plaza de Armas is a palm tree-lined square in the centre of the city.
+Surrounded by stunning historical architecture the plaza is a shady place to listen to local musicians and view local artists’ works or stroll around taking in the monuments that form the history of the city and country.